 So if you’re sitting at the closing table and the HOA violations haven’t been cleared up there are a few options.

-One option is delay closing until the seller resolves the HOA violations.
+One option is to delay closing until the seller resolves the HOA violations.
 However, not all buyers are in the position to wait.

 The second option is for the seller to put money in escrow, which will be held by the closing company.
 If the seller corrects the violations within the time period agreed to they will get their money back from escrow, but if they don’t the buyer will be given the money to correct the violations themselves.